-The MIP VMS API will provide a unified RESTful API, based on industry standard protocols such as OpenAPI, for accessing XProtect VMS functionality, simplifying integration projects and serving as a basis for cloud connected communication.
+The MIP VMS API will provide RESTful and WebSocket APIs, based on industry standard protocols such as OpenAPI, for accessing XProtect VMS functionality, simplifying integration projects and serving as a basis for cloud connected communication.

-The API Gateway is installed on-premise and is intended to serve as a front-end and common entry point for RESTful API and streaming services on all the current VMS server components (management server, event server, recording servers, log server, etc).
-An API Gateway can be installed on the same host as the management server or separately, and more than one can be installed (each on their own host).
+The API Gateway is installed on-premise and is intended to serve as a front-end and common entry point for APIs and streaming services on all the current VMS server components (management server, event server, recording servers, log server, etc).
+At least one API Gateway must be installed on the same host as the management server or separately, and more than one can be installed (each on their own host).